 A small amount of wax is fairly normal so it's not usually something you need to worry about; it can easily be removed when you're cleaning your dog's ears.

-If the inside of his ear is red or looks inflamed, or if there's a large amount of wax, particularly if it smells bad (like cheesy feet) or is very dark in colour, then your dog may have an ear infection - it's time to visit the vet.
+If the inside of his ear is red or looks inflamed, or if there's a large amount of wax, particularly if it smells bad (like cheesy feet) or is very dark in colour, then your dog may have an ear infection - it's probably time to visit the vet.

-I recommend you check your Cocker's lugs for grass seeds or twigs after a walk, especially if he's allowed to run free through fields where he can pick up all sorts of seeds and burs from grasses and shrubs.
+It's a good idea to check your Cocker's lugs for grass seeds or twigs after a walk, especially if he's allowed to run free through fields where he can pick up all sorts of seeds and burs from grasses and shrubs.

 If you don't remove plant debris from your Cocker's coat, a stray seed could easily work its way inside your pets ear, causing considerable pain and eventual infection.